A quick recap on Drupal Day and what's to come

 We simplified the design and user experience even beyond the critical registration workflows, restructuring program pages to be more self-contained and unique.
 We built out related content blocks on these pages so relevant blogs and events populate based on the page the user is currently browsing.
 Additionally, we created sticky call to action blocks that appear for first-time visitors to encourage relationship-building.

 The updated site has performed where it matters most for the University and students alike: increased interest in online enrollment.
-Additionally, the design and content strategy has been so successful that other Colleges across the University system are beginning to adopt everything from the Graham School’s approach to it very content structures.
+Additionally, the design and content strategy has been so successful that other Colleges across the University system are beginning to adopt everything from the Graham School’s approach to its very content structures.